-A survey using self administered questionnaires was chosen as the main data collection method.
-Respondents were chosen from micro-entrepreneurs in the state of Terengganu who are registered with Yayasan Pembangunan Keluarga Terengganu (YPKT).
+A survey using self-administered questionnaires was chosen as the main data collection method.
+Respondents were chosen for micro-entrepreneurs in the state of Terengganu who are registered with "Yayasan Pembangunan Keluarga Terengganu (YPKT)".
 Questionnaires were distributed through face-to-face interviews and by mail.
 Items used in the questionnaire were adopted from several theoretical concepts identified in the literature and also common themes expressed by the respondents during the preliminary interviews.
-In this study, a sample of 580 of micro entrepreneurs was selected from the total number of population of 3148 micro-entrepreneurs in the state of Terengganu [18].
-They were selected from seven (7) districts in Terengganu as proposed by [19].
-The respondents are micro-entrepreneurs registered with YPKT.
-These entrepreneurs operate in seven districts, namely Besut, Setiu, Kuala Terengganu, Hulu Terengganu, Marang, Dungun, and Kemaman.
-A systematic quota sampling method was adopted in selecting the respondents in all 7 districts.
+In this study, a sample of 580 of micro entrepreneurs was selected from the total number of population of 3148 micro-entrepreneurs in the state of Terengganu[16].
+They were selected from 7 districts in Terengganu as proposed by [17].
+The respondents are micro-entrepreneurs who are registered with YPKT.
+These entrepreneurs operate in seven districts, namely Besut, Setiu, Kuala Terengganu, Hulu Terengganu, Marang, Dungun and Kemaman.
+The Simple Random Sampling method was adopted in selecting the respondents to allow for the micro-entrepreneurs to have equal chances of being selected as a sample.
 In order to analysis the data, the authors applied the regression analysis to determine the influence of three predictors, exploiting business opportunities, effective business management and internal motivation on the dependent variable, business competitiveness.
-Secondly, the mediating effect of internal motivation on the relationship between the predictors and the dependent variables was also determined using a three step multiple regression analysis as suggested by [20].
+Secondly, the mediating effect of internal motivation on the relationship between the predictors and the dependent variables was also determined using a three step multiple regression analysis as suggested by [18].